 - Most songs use a BPM of 50-150

 It can take you an hour or two to learn the basics of any software.
 Don’t give up too early.
-When you found the DAW that works for you, you can really create wonderful music that you enjoy and get an outlet for your creativity forever.
-So if it takes a day or two, or more, to get started.
-Don’t give up.
-If you want to make music, that’s it, you’re gonna be making music.
+When you’ve found the DAW that works for you, you can create wonderful music.
+Making music can be a way to deal with your emotions.
+You’re never just making music.
+You’re making art.